China Hits US, EU Industrial Plastic With Provisional Tariffs as Trade Rows Deepen

 In a separate statement, a spokesperson for the Chinese Ministry of Commerce cited the results of its preliminary investigation, alleging that copolymer polyformaldehyde from these regions has been unfairly dumped onto the Chinese market.

-The Democratic president deemed the move necessary to protect American businesses from their cheaper Chinese rivals who receive substantial state subsidies from Beijing.
+The president deemed the move necessary to protect American businesses from their cheaper Chinese rivals who receive substantial state subsidies from Beijing.
 Around the same time, the European Commission also launched a trade investigation into some types of Chinese steel for similar reasons, while Taiwan prepared for the inauguration of its new president, Lai Ching-te.

 China’s Escalated Trade Tensions With US, EU

 In parallel, Brussels has intensified its efforts to counter the CCP’s unfair trade policies and practices.
 On Jan.
 16, the European Commission slapped a definitive anti-dumping duty of up to 233.3 percent on the sweetener erythritol imported from China.
-The EU’s executive Commission said its investigation found that the CCP’s dumping practices seriously injured the EU’s €30 million ($31 million) industry, leading to double-digit losses and forcing producers to suspend erythritol production at the end of 2022.
+The EU’s executive commission said its investigation found that the CCP’s dumping practices seriously injured the EU’s 30 million euro ($31 million) industry, leading to double-digit losses and forcing producers to suspend erythritol production at the end of 2022.

-The Commission’s announcement followed its decisions to impose anti-dumping tariffs on Chinese mobile access equipment for the next five years, along with proposals for provisional duties on several other Chinese products, such as an amino acid called lysine.
+The Commission’s announcement followed its decision to impose anti-dumping tariffs on Chinese mobile access equipment for the next five years, along with proposals for provisional duties on several other Chinese products, such as an amino acid called lysine.

 Reuters contributed to this report.